Wealth management

 3. Work another six years, then retire and take Social Security when you turn 70.

-Obviously, “A” will be the right choice if you need the money and do not want to keep working.
-But if your retirement plans are flexible, the financial benefits to delaying Social Security—to choosing option “B” or “C”—are substantial.
+Obviously, “option 1” will be the right choice if you need the money and don't want to keep working.
+But if your retirement plans are flexible, the financial benefits to delaying Social Security—to choosing option “option 2” or “option 3”—are substantial.
 Each year you delay, your future monthly benefit will increase by 8%.
 That could be the difference between a monthly Social Security benefit of $2,000 versus $2,480.
-(Log into your SSA accountOpens in a new window to find out your exact benefits.
-You can also explore different scenarios with our Social Security toolOpens in a new window.)
+(Log into your SSA account to find out your exact benefits.
+You can also explore different scenarios with our Social Security tool.)
 Moreover, assuming the SSA continues to pay annual cost of living adjustments (COLAs) tied to inflation, your future COLAs will be bigger since they will be calculated using the higher monthly benefit.

 The spouse with lower earnings—let’s say Ron—starts taking his benefits at age 67, while higher-salaried Kendra chooses to delay taking hers until age 70.
 Though Social Security benefits are lower for those who claim at 67, Ron and Kendra are still getting a monthly check at 67, while also allowing Kendra to max out the benefit she’ll get by waiting to claim until age 70.